vpoupet/myriad/index.md

 `section` elements with no styling class will be represented as blank slides with plain white background.
 They might have a title (`h1`) as other slides.
-By default blank slides will also have a page counter but this might be avoided using the class `"no_page_counter"` (for instance to display a fullscreen image with no extra element on top).
+By default blank slides will also have a page counter but this might be avoided using the class `"no-page-counter"` (for instance to display a fullscreen image with no extra element on top).

 # Examples